aoles/shinyURL/README.md

 ### Action buttons

-For action buttons use IDs with a leading dot, e.g. `.myButton`.
+Unfortunately, operations performed using action buttons cannot be reliably restored.
+You can omit them from the query URL by using IDs with a leading dot, e.g. `.myButton`.